ASFHyP3/hyp3-docs/docs/about/hyp3_plus.md

 ## HyP3+ API Endpoint

-The lowest level interface for using HyP3 is the Application Programming Interface (API).
+The lowest-level interface for using HyP3 is the Application Programming Interface (API).
 All other access methods, including Vertex and the HyP3 Python SDK, are built upon the [HyP3 API](../using/api.md "Using HyP3 API Documentation").